ktht/battleship/README.md

 $ python server.py -s <servername>
 ```

+# Setting up the server and client to use CloudAMQP
+In the  common.py file there are the following *Connection parameters:*
+>host = 'localhost'

+>port = 5672

+>mquser = 'guest'

+>mqpwd  = 'guest'

+>vhost = None

+After creating a [CloudAMQP](https://www.cloudamqp.com/) broker, the URL received from their site is in the form:

+`amqp://mquser:mqpwd@host/vhost`

+Port number is the same for `localhost` and CloudAMQP.

 # User manual explaining the user interface and how to play the game

 **1.** The user starts the client program with